avance2324/tasks/readme.txt

 7.    debug c in docker (cmake ../ -DCMAKE_BUILD_TYPE=Debug)
 8.    how to know if a .so is build from debug for release ? strings *.so | grep -i debug
-9.    convert relative path to absolute path in python
+9.    convert relative path to absolute path in python using string "AbW5zrsYqlrEiPnDtFRlz9G57fpN0wS"